 - Go on a Sierra Club Outings trip and get a recommendation from existing leader(s).
 This is highly recommended, but in limited cases prior multi-day group trip experience may also be acceptable, especially in a trip leadership role.

 - Complete the Sierra Club Outings Leader Application.

 - Complete a wilderness first aid class (or higher).

 - Complete the Sierra Club Outing Leader Trainings: OLT 101 and 201.

-- Complete additional training as required by your Outings Chair.
+- Complete additional training as required by your subcommittee chair.

-- Be an assistant leader on a National Outing.
+- Be an assistant leader on a Sierra Club trip.

-- Provisionally lead a National Outing under the guidance of an experienced mentor leader and be certified to lead by your Outing Chair.
+- Provisionally lead a trip under the guidance of an experienced mentor leader and get certified to lead by your subcommittee chair.